rooey/chromeos-filesystem-onedrive/README.md

 # File System for OneDrive

+Maintained by Rooey to add Graph API support and OneDrive personal & business & provide bug fixes

 File System for OneDrive provides you an ability to access to your OneDrive storage directly from the Files app.

 <a target="_blank" href="https://chrome.google.com/webstore/detail/file-system-for-onedrive/jbfdfcehgafdbfpniaimfbfomafoadgo">